 3.3 Analysing How People Moving Through Your Premises

-Face recognition can also be used to determine how people move through premises, such as a department store.
+Facial recognition can also be used to determine how people move through premises, such as a department store.
 Understanding peak and quiet times is essential to enable sufficient and efficient staffing and resourcing.
 Raising alerts to manage unforeseen queues is critical for ensuring customer satisfaction.

-Face recognition applied to CCTV can timestamp when individuals are detected at known camera locations, thereby providing highly accurate information on people flows such as:
+Facial recognition applied to CCTV can timestamp when individuals are detected at known camera locations, thereby providing highly accurate information on people flows such as:

 - How long on average does it take to move between two or more points?